tsoding/turj/README.md

 If there is no `Rule` that describes the current `State` and `Read` of the machine it halts.

-An example of a program that increments a binary numbers on the tape written in an [LSB](https://en.wikipedia.org/wiki/Bit_numbering) order using symbols `0` and `1`:
+An example of a program that increments a binary number on the tape written in an [LSB](https://en.wikipedia.org/wiki/Bit_numbering) order using symbols `0` and `1`:

 ```rust
 I 0 1 -> H